nodestream-proj/nodestream/docs/docs/reference/argument-resovlers.md

 ## `!env`

-Inlines the value of an environment variable at the current location.
+Inline the value of an environment variable at the current location.

 ### Example